hydroper/fortoresseXY/README.md

 Use the [discussion forum](https://github.com/hydroper/fortoresseXY/discussions) available in this repository to discuss and share ideas.

+## Environment variables

+For the client side project, do the following steps:

+* Copy the **.env-example.txt** file into a new **.env.txt** file.
+* Assign the environment variables in that .env.txt file properly.

+For each of the server side projects, do the following steps:

+* Copy the **.env-example** file into a new **.env** file.
+* Assign the environment variables in that .env file properly.

 ## Client side

 The client side is currently beginning and uses: